-We do not go into the cathedral building but enter the Cathedral Precincts through the Christ Church Gate, and take visitors around the exterior of the Cathedral, past the monastery ruins, through the Dark Entry and exit via the historic King’s School and the Mint Yard Gate.
+We do not go into the Cathedral building but enter the Cathedral Precincts through the Christ Church Gate, and take visitors around the exterior of the Cathedral.
+Where possible this will also include the monastery ruins, the Dark Entry and exiting via the historic King's School and the Mint Yard Gate.
 If you wish to visit the Cathedral, you must pay for this separately.
 Please see the Cathedral's prices and visitor information.

 Our tours are an excellent way to learn more about Canterbury and to get your bearings in our wonderful city.
 We see medieval lanes and pilgrim inns, explore the Cathedral Precincts with its monastic ruins (the only tour that is given exclusive access to this and historic King's School*), Palace Street with its famous 'crooked house', the Marlowe Theatre, King's Bridge and Weaver's Houses.
 For more information see our Tour Highlights page.

 All our tours include the precincts but routes in the city are varied.
 Every tour is individual and not all highlights the city has to offer will be seen on the tour.
 If there is something you particularly want to see, mention it to the guide before the tour begins and, if possible, they will try to accommodate you.
 Due to the distance from the city centre, we cannot include St Augustine's Abbey or St Martin's Church, but these can be visited by special arrangement.

 * Where possible.
 Please note routes may be varied at short notice, and access within the Cathedral Precincts and King's School grounds is subject to change.